huaiyi66/PTI/README.md

-# PTI: Prefill-Time Intervention for Mitigating Hallucination in Large Vision-Language Models
+# Prefill-Time Intervention for Mitigating Hallucination in Large Vision-Language Models

-This is the official implementation of the paper "Prefill-Time Intervention for Mitigating Hallucination in Large Vision-Language Models" (CVPR 2026).
+This is the official implementation of the paper "Prefill-Time Intervention for Mitigating Hallucination in Large Vision-Language Models" (CVPR 2026 main).

 ## Overview